vmalkoti/Udacity-Azure/Lesson_3.md

 ***

 ### Features
-A feature is a characteristic or attribute of the observation.
+A _feature_ is a characteristic or attribute of the observation.
 Usually in a dataset, each row is an observation and columns represent features.

-Feature engineering is the process of creating new features in the dataset when original set of features is not adequate to train the model.
+_Feature engineering_ is the process of creating new features in the dataset when original set of features is not adequate to train the model.

+_Feature selection_ is the process of selecting the most important and/or most relevant features.

+_Dimensionality reduction_ is the process of reduce number of features when datasets contain a very large number of features.
+This helps improve performance of the machine learning algorithm.

+Why or when would we need Feature Engineering?

+Benefits of Feature Engineering?

+Feature Engineering tasks:
+* Aggregation
+* Part-of
+* Binning
+* Flagging
+* Frequency-based
+* Embedding or Feature Learning
+* Deriving by example